History of immigration to the United States: 1790 to 1850s

-Starting in 1820, some federal records, including ship passenger lists, were kept for immigration purposes, and a gradual increase in immigration was recorded; more complete immigration records provide data on immigration after 1830.
+Starting in 1820, some federal records, including ship passenger lists, were kept for immigration purposes, and a gradual increase in immigration was recorded.
+More complete immigration records provide data on immigration after 1830.
 Though conducted since 1790, the census of 1850 was the first in which place of birth was asked specifically.
 The foreign-born population in the U.S. likely reached its minimum around 1815, at approximately 100,000 or 1% of the population.
 By 1815, most of the immigrants who arrived before the American Revolution had died, and there had been almost no new immigration thereafter.

-Nearly all population growth up to 1830 was by internal increase; around 98% of the population was native-born.
-By 1850, this shifted to about 90% native-born.
-The first significant Catholic immigration started in the mid-1840s, shifting the population from about 95% Protestant down to about 90% by 1850.
+Nearly all population growth up to 1830 was by internal increase.
+Around 98% of the population was native-born.
+By 1850, that shifted to about 90% native-born.
+The first significant Catholic immigration started in the mid-1840s and lowered the population from about 95% Protestant to about 90% by 1850.

 In 1848, the Treaty of Guadalupe Hidalgo, concluding the Mexican War, extended U.S. citizenship to approximately 60,000 Mexican residents of the New Mexico Territory and 10,000 living in Mexican California.
 An additional approximate 2,500 foreign-born California residents also became U.S. citizens.

-In 1849, the California Gold Rush attracted 100,000 would-be miners from the Eastern U.S., Latin America, China, Australia, and Europe.
+In 1849, the California Gold Rush attracted 100,000 would-be miners from the Eastern United States, Latin America, China, Australia, and Europe.
 California became a state in 1850 with a population of about 90,000.

 1850 to 1930

 Demography

+Between 1850 and 1930, about 5 million Germans migrated to the United States, which peaked between 1881 and 1885, when a million Germans settled, primarily in the American Midwest.
+The Dakota Sioux had signed several treaties with the U.S. government, including the Treaty of Traverse des Sioux (1851) and the Treaty of Mendota (1851), which ceded large portions of their land to the U.S. in exchange for promises of annuities, supplies, and reservations and by 1862, the U.S. government failed to uphold its end of these agreements and the Dakota were facing terrible economic conditions.
+The Dakota uprising ignited the US government to use the opportunity to clear the land and make way for more European settlement.
+Germans were significant settlers in Minnesota, with communities established in cities like Minneapolis and St. Paul.
+By 1860, Minnesota had a notable German-American population, contributing to the state's development and growth.